Ahhhhmed/homotopy/README.rst

 .. image:: https://codecov.io/gh/Ahhhhmed/homotopy/branch/master/graph/badge.svg
   :target: https://codecov.io/gh/Ahhhhmed/homotopy

-**Note** that this is an unfinished project.
-It is intended to be used by editor plugins witch are not yet implemented.
-This page will be updated with additional information once the complete implementation is done.

 Homotopy is a snippet compiler.
 Instead of expanding and filling the blanks it lets you finish your thought and get the result you are expecting.